midas-network/covid19-smh-research/README.md

   	- California: `"latino"`, `"black"`, `"white"`, `"asian"`, `"other"`, and `"overall"`.
   	- North Carolina: `"black"`, `"white"`, `"asian"`, `"other"`, and `"overall"`.

-  - Optional to also provide weekly incidant cases by location and major racial/ethnic group (as previously stated)
+- Optional target: weekly incident cases by location and major racial/ethnic group (as previously stated)

 - We required 100-300 individual trajectories for each target.
 Trajectories should be sampled in such a way that they will be most likely to produce